kaanguru/bandhorses.com/content/wagmi/social-responsibility.md

 Starting from 3rd quarter of 2023;

-Every month *7 BandHorses will be sold to collect capital for donations* Every month NFT holders will decide which Nature Conservation  organisations to donate.
+Every month *7 BandHorses will be sold to collect capital for donations* Every month NFT holders will decide which Nature Conservation  organizations to donate.

 </div>
 </div>